A Scottish charitable organisation launches today which will help buy CBD/ medicinal cannabis oil for people with health conditions.

-Individuals who want to use cannabis oil but who cannot afford to do so without financial assistance can apply for assistance; donations are also sought.
+Individuals who want to use CBD oil but who cannot afford to do so without financial assistance can apply for assistance; donations are also sought.

 Believed to be the UK’s first charity helping people in this way, Scottish Cannabis Oil Assistance Programme (S.C.O.A.P.) is now a Scottish Charitable Incorporated Organisation (SCIO).